 - 1. How do export controls affect my international travel or study abroad program? - a.
-Travel to most countries does not usually constitute an export control problem. - b.
+Travel to most countries does not usually constitute an export control - b.
 Note that laptops and GPS devices may be restricted upon entrance into particular countries, which will mostly affect activities involving equipment, technical software, or technical information in other media, including presentations. - c.
 This can apply even to laptops and other widely available technologies. - d.
 Information contained within the laptop, such as reports, data, proprietary information may also be subject to export control. - e.
 Additionally, certain entities have been placed on "restricted-party" lists that could prohibit us from doing business with them. - 2.
 What do I need to do before leaving on international travel or a study abroad program? - a.
 Ensure that your destination is not subject to a boycott or embargo (For the most current list of embargoes countries, visit the U.S. Department of Treasury website). - b.
-Review current US Department of Treasury Sanctions1 and Consolidated Screening Lists2 if collaborating with foreign colleagues or entities, or for projects that involve collaboration with or providing services or assistance to a foreign country or a government-controlled organization, and to ensure that you don't need government authorization.
+Review current US Department of Treasury Sanctions and Consolidated Screening Lists2 if collaborating with foreign colleagues or entities, or for projects that involve collaboration with or providing services or assistance to a foreign country or a government-controlled organization, and to ensure that you don't need government authorization. - c.
+If it is a restricted country, licenses must be obtained and additional restrictions could apply to the program - this can be a lengthy process, so start as soon as you have all necessary information.